Lunellavz/reading-notes201/class-03.md

 Every box has three properties; border, margin and padding (p 307)

+## Border

-You can use the border-width property with thin, medium and thick.
-Y9ou can NOT use percentages with border-width
+You can use the border-width property with thin, medium and thick or pixels.
+You can NOT use percentages with border-width.
+To control individual size of borders use; border-top-width, border-right-width, border-left-width, border-bottom-wdith.

+You can customize the border style using border-style: (style);.
+You can do dotted, soilid, dashed, ect...
+You can individually control the sides of border using border-top-style, border-left-style, border-right-style, border-bottom-style.

+Going above and beyond: you can customize each side of the border using; border-top-color, border-right-color, border-bottom-color, border-left-color.

+You can use the border property and specify the width, style, and color of border in that order; border: 3px dotted #0088dd; (p 312).

+## Padding

+Padding is how much space should appear between content of an element and its border.